Suyash018/English-to-Hinglish-fintuned-lamma-3-8b-instruct/README.md

 # Project - A English to Hinglish Language Translater.
 This Project aims to develop a high-performance language translation model capable of translating standard English to Hinglish (a blend of Hindi and English commonly used in informal communication in India).

+This model is fine-tuned by me and Huggingface repo is linked above.
+Cannot upload model to github as repo size in github is limited.

+ipynb file on how to use the repo is added

 # Loss Curve